-Finally, put those tax dollars to work!
+Tax refund move #3: Put those tax dollars to work!

-Of course, in order to do that, you’ll need to keep your housekeeping up.
 We hope you do, and we hope you use the tax money you get back to invest in your future.

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.

 The information provided does not take into account the specific objectives, financial situation or particular needs of any specific person.